bryan-ilman-2002/sorting-algorithm/README.md

 # sorting-algorithm

 set up a virtual environment and install the dependencies using the requirements.txt file.
-They can create their own virtual environment and run:

 `python -m venv venv`  # Create a virtual environment <br>
 `venv\Scripts\activate.bat`  # Activate the virtual environment (Windows) <br>